HolyBimBam/CloudReverb/README.md

-The Build did not work for me.
-I used XCode for that but i'll leave it here, maybe it will help somebody.

 ## How to Build
 ##### 1. clone the repository

 The Build did not work for me.
 I used XCode for that but i'll leave it here, maybe it will help somebody.

 `git clone --recursive https://github.com/xunil-cloud/CloudSeed_AU_VST3.git`